 UK Highway Code of Practice regulates and maintains the rules for animals in the road.
-Examples include dogs, animal herds, operators of horse-drawn vehicles, and horse riders.
+The regulations also apply to operators of horse-drawn vehicles along with horse riders.

 RULES 47-58: We refer to the standards maintained by the Department for Transport Highway Code of Practice for Great Britain.

 They set out the regulations and guidelines for operating a horse-drawn vehicle or riding a horse.

 The UK Highways Code also relates to the safety for horse riders.
 It places restrictions for other animals on public roads within the United Kingdom.

 Requirements focus on a list of carriage and fittings safety checks for good working order.
 Even so, a Road Driving Assessment may be subject to the Local Authority for passenger-carrying services.

 Rule 48: All vehicles pulled by a horse should display two red reflectors on the rear of the carriage.
 The law also states a light which is white at the front and red at the rear Must be fitted when driving a horse-drawn vehicle at night.